7enTropy7/Sentiment_Analysis/README.md

 # Sentiment_Analysis
-Processes a piece of text to determine the writer's mood (positive,negative or neutral).
+Computationally identifies and categorizes opinions expressed in a piece of text, in order to determine whether the writer's attitude towards a particular topic, product, etc. is positive, negative, or neutral.
+This program can also be applited to Tweets, comments, movie reviews etc.